Last weekend I received a much-needed wardrobe refresh. I’ve been in Vallarta for almost 5 years, and my wardrobe had begun to reflect that.

 Kathleen said something very simple like “wide shoulders are not the first thing I notice about your body when I see you, my friend.”
 And we moved on.
 But it didn’t go unnoticed how I’d been a little jabby with myself, and she had gently called me out on it.

 Later I tried on a backless dress and immediately made a face.
 My upper back, to me, looks very muscley and is, to me, not one of my best features.
 I was surprised to hear her say that she felt it was absolutely one of my best features and that I should wear backless dresses as often as I can get away with it.
-I saw my jabbiness again, and I saw her attempt to shield me from myself.
+There was my jabbiness again, and I saw her attempt to shield me from myself.

 I bought that dress.

-I don’t know when I’ll wear it, but… point taken.
+Not sure when I’ll wear it, but… point taken.

 Toward the end of the morning, I tried on a super tight red lace mini dress with a scoop neck and a cap sleeve that was doing me no favors at all.
 In fact, it did the linebacker thing.